Variances

 New Construction

-All new construction must meet current site standards.
-Sometimes people find it difficult or impossible to meet these standards because of an unusual situation.
+Sometimes people find it difficult or impossible to meet zone district standards because of an unusual situation affecting their property.
 This may be the shape or size of the lot, uneven topography, or the location of a tree or stream.

 If special circumstances exist on your property, if the construction will not be harmful to anyone else's property, and if it will not give you an advantage over other owners in the neighborhood, you may be able to obtain a variance.